zcorn2017/Bookmark_Text_In_Dictionary/README.md

 ## Usage
 Just drag-click the words and sentences and push the shortcut you set before.

-The words and sentences are stored in your Desktop.
+The words and sentences are stored in WordsListInDic.txt in your Desktop.

 ![image](https://github.com/zcorn2017/Bookmark_Text_In_Dictionary/blob/master/Screenshot1.png)